Marlene dreamed, and we made it happen.

-Marlene Dietrich was an internationally acclaimed actress, a role model to many women, a live performer and much more – she was a FashionTech visionary.
-She dreamed of inventive and avant-garde ideas that were ahead of her time.
+Marlene Dietrich was an internationally acclaimed actress, a role model to many women, a live performer and much more.
+She was a FashionTech visionary!
+This icon dreamed up inventive and avant-garde ideas that were ahead of her time.

-How Marlene planned her stage performances were phenomenal and she was also known as the master of lights.
-Besides meticulously planning her dresses with her haute-couture designer, Jean Louis, she would also make plans for the stage lighting.
-She truly wanted viewers to be awed by focusing on the effect of her ideas whether it be through fashion, lighting or both.
+The way Marlene planned her stage performances was phenomenal.
+She was known as a master of lighting.
+Besides meticulously creating her dresses with her haute-couture designer, Jean Louis, she would also make plans for the stage lighting.
+She truly wanted viewers to be awed when they focused on the effects of her ideas, whether it was through her fashion, the lighting or both.

-If you want to know more about this story explore the documentary “The Last Dress of Marlene Dietrich” below or our publication in Google Arts and Culture.
+If you want to know more about this story, you can view the documentary, “The Last Dress of Marlene Dietrich” below, or see our publication in Google Arts and Culture.